frostoven/Cosmosis/CONTRIBUTING.md

 If you have 10 spaceship meshes with the same name + a number and they share the same license, you may name the license file something like `spacehip{1..10}.license` or `spaceshipN.license` and then specify in the license file itself which files it covers.
+In case numbers aren't used, the `_ALL` suffix may be used; the license file then specifies the files covered.
 License files are not optional, and while contributions truly are very much appreciated, we cannot accept additions that lack license indications.

 If you're making an asset specially for this project and don't want to worry about legalities, feel free to simply put something like this in the license